-Lido DAO is a community that builds liquid staking service for Ethereum.
-Lido allows users to earn staking rewards without locking assets or maintaining staking infrastructure.
+Lido DAO is a community that builds liquid staking technology for Ethereum.
+Lido software allows users to stake the network without maintaining staking infrastructure or losing the utility of their capital.
 Staking with Lido is primed to start along with Phase 0 of Ethereum 2.0.

 Lido has a lot of moving parts by necessity so the system, along with design goals and constraints, are described below in simple terms.

 Design goals and constraints